zencart/documentation/content/user/running/login_as_customer.md

 ---
-title: Login as Customer
+title: Place Order
 description: Creating an order on behalf of a Customer in Zen Cart
 category: Running
 weight: 10
 ---

-Login As Customer allows an administrator to log into a customer’s account.
+The **Place Order** button in the Admin > Customers > Customers screen allows an administrator to log into a customer’s account.

 This can be particularly helpful in cases where: